 Turn off your phone and take a brief stroll, or find a quiet spot and sit, focusing only on the sights, sounds, and smells around you.
 And since some research suggests that spending time in a park or natural setting is particularly calming, causing levels of stress hormones to plummet after just 15 minutes, try spending some of that regular downtime in the great outdoors.

-Often when we’re feeling tense and overwhelmed, we abandon or put off “frivolous” activities such as meeting a friend for coffee or lunch, attending a book club, or going to other group meetings, but that’s precisely when it’s most important to make time for such pursuits.
+Often when we’re feeling tense and overwhelmed, we abandon or put off “frivolous” activities such as meeting a friend for coffee or lunch, attending a book club, and going to other group meetings, but that’s precisely when it’s most important to make time for such pursuits.
 Naturally, social distancing has been making that a challenge, but when things are normal again (or at least more normal), we’ll need as much human contact as we can get.

-“Connecting with friends and family, doing group activities, joining a seniors’ centre or a club— in short, interacting with other people—is very healthy, not only for our mental health and for reducing stress, but for our brain health, as well,” Ballantyne says.
+“Connecting with friends and family, doing group activities, joining a seniors’ centre or a club—interacting with other people—is very healthy, not only for our mental health and for reducing stress, but for our brain health, as well,” Ballantyne says.

-While some of us might choose to reach for a glass of wine or comfort foods rich in fat, sugar, or both when we’re feeling anxious and stressed, there’s evidence that, like caffeine, alcohol and sweets can exacerbate stress.
+While some of us might choose to reach for a glass of wine or comfort foods rich in fat and sugar when we’re feeling anxious and stressed, there’s evidence that, like caffeine, alcohol and sweets can exacerbate stress.
 On the other hand, vegetables, fruits, nuts, and fish seem to help quell it, as does eating at regular times and not skipping meals.
 And eating plans that are rich in the latter group of foods are linked with a lower incidence of a host of health problems, including heart disease and dementia.

 If you’re struggling to keep up with everyday tasks such as housework, home maintenance, and cleaning due to other commitments, such as caring for a parent or partner, look for ways you might be able to hand some of those duties off to someone else.